Prehistory of Manipur: Chalcolithic and beyond

 Hazarika notes the broader region to not show evidence of any significant cultural transformation, upon the dawning of Copper Age (and then, Iron Age).
 The state has an abundance of megaliths of various shapes, serving distinct purposes.
 Sometime before the Christian era, the valley got inhabited by distinct yeks (clans), who had probably migrated from Southern China during the late Iron Age.
-The hill-tribes are probably of autochthonous origins.
+The hill-tribes are probably of indigenous origin.